wmemmove - copy wide characters in memory with overlapping areas

 [CX] The functionality described on this reference page is aligned with the ISO C standard.
 Any conflict between the requirements described here and the ISO C standard is unintentional.
 This volume of POSIX.1-2008 defers to the ISO C standard.

-The wmemmove() function copies n wide-characters from the object pointed to by ws2 to the object pointed to by ws1.
-Copying takes place as if the n wide-characters from the object pointed to by ws2 are first copied into a temporary array of n wide-characters that does not overlap the objects pointed to by ws1 or ws2, and then the n wide-characters from the temporary array are copied into the object pointed to by ws1.
+The wmemmove() function shall copy n wide characters from the object pointed to by ws2 to the object pointed to by ws1.
+Copying shall take place as if the n wide characters from the object pointed to by ws2 are first copied into a temporary array of n wide characters that does not overlap the objects pointed to by ws1 or ws2, and then the n wide characters from the temporary array are copied into the object pointed to by ws1.

-This function is not affected by locale and all wchar_t values are treated identically.
-The null wide-character and wchar_t values not corresponding to valid characters are not treated specially.
+This function shall not be affected by locale and all wchar_t values shall be treated identically.
+The null wide character and wchar_t values not corresponding to valid characters shall not be treated specially.

-If n is zero, ws1 and ws2 must be a valid pointers, and the function copies zero wide-characters.
+If n is zero, the application shall ensure that ws1 and ws2 are valid pointers, and the function shall copy zero wide characters.

 No errors are defined

 First released in Issue 5.
 Included for alignment with ISO/IEC 9899:1990/Amendment 1:1995 (E).